matplotlib/matplotlib/doc/devel/coding_guide.rst

       for line in self._get_lines(*args, **kwargs):
           self.add_line(line)
           lines.append(line)

-The :mod:`matplotlib.cbook` function :func:`~matplotlib.cbook.popd` is rendered
-obsolete by the :func:`~dict.pop` dictionary method introduced in Python 2.3, so it should not be used for new code.

 Note there is a use case when ``kwargs`` are meant to be used locally in the function (not passed on), but you still need the ``**kwargs``